 We are happy to have more than one email address for your group – we will not publish these addresses or pass them to anyone else.

-In our experience Bristol Parks generally respond to queries promptly and try to help where they can, however, if you are not satisfied with the response you receive from Bristol Parks please contact us via firstname.lastname@example.org and we will try to help resolve your problem.
+If you are not satisfied with the response you receive from Bristol Parks please contact us via email@example.com and we will try to help resolve your problem.

 If you witness anti social behaviour in a park or green space in Bristol, please report it to either the Council via 0117 922 2500 or the non-emergency police line on 101.
 Whilst a police response will not always be possible, these calls will help build up a picture of hotspots and issues in your area and are extremely valuable in helping reduce antisocial behaviour.
 More information on the Council’s website.